-Now the reality is, that in 2015 social media is so widely accepted that if an individual were to say that they don’t have some type of a social media profile, many of us would wonder ‘why not?’
+Now the reality is, that social media is so widely integrated into our lives that if an individual were to say that they don’t have some type of a social media profile, many of us would wonder ‘why not?’
 The same applies for businesses.
 NOT having a social media channel can speak volumes to potential customers/clients.

-As a business you should put yourself in the position of a frequent u ser of social media.
-They see other brands regularly sharing posts and now presume that all reputable companies (besides Apple) must have social media channels.
+As a B2B business you should put yourself in the position of a frequent user of social media.
+They see other brands regularly sharing posts and now presume that all reputable companies must have social media channels.
 If not it will possibly raise questions of how serious are they?
 Do they have something to hide?
 How can I get in contact with them quickly? – (Emails have a 7 working day response rate.)
-Are they ‘modern enough’ for Social media?

-There’s no doubt that B2B companies have been slow in trying to catch and jump on the social media bandwagon.
-Social media monitoring organisation Brandwatch recently stated that a quarter of leading B2B brands have no social media presence whatsoever.
-Now, this may be down to the lack of a clear ROI , but if used right, B2B companies can capitalise from the use of social media.
-In 2011 1.8 Billion leads were created on LinkedIn, this means forming connections via social media can acquire new business for your company.
+There’s no doubt that B2B companies have been slow in jumping on the social media bandwagon.
+This may be down to the lack of a clear ROI , but if used right, B2B companies can capitalise from the use of social media.

 So what steps should a B2B company take when jumping into the world of social media?

 The first thing you should do is research and find out where your target market is based.
 Believe it or not this is the most obvious, yet largely ignored rule.
 Where B2C companies can market and advertise on any platform and just work on attracting attention, for B2B companies it isn’t quite as simple as that.
 It’s similar to being a classical musician trying to perform to an audience that likes rock music.
 Without a doubt the results wouldn’t be great as you’re on the wrong platform, but you wouldn’t stop playing, you would find an audience that would appreciate your work.